-Head santera Carmen Pal leads a Santería service in Hialeah, Fla., June 5, 1987.
-Members of the Lukumi Babalu-Aye church held their first service in the parking lot of the property owned by the church's priest, Ernesto Pichardo, when Hialeah officials denied Pichardo an occupancy permit claiming the religion's followers practiced animal sacrifice.
-(AP Photo/Raul de Molina, used with permission from The Associated Press.)
+Head santera Carmen Pal leads a Santería service in Hialeah, Florida, in 1987.
+Members of the Lukumi Babalu-Aye church held their first service in the parking lot of the property owned by the church's priest after the church was denied an occupancy permit due to their practice of animal sacrifice.
+The Supreme Court later said the city ordinance prohibiting animal sacrifice violated the First Amendment and targeted the religion.
+(AP Photo/Raul de Molina, used with permission from The Associated Press)

 At the same time, the Court continued to be divided over the appropriate test to determine the constitutionality of free exercise claims.